microsoft/skype-interviews-docs/skype-interviews-docs/setup-tasks.md

+# Setup tasks

 If you have a few task that the candidate should tackle during the interview, you can set it up through the API as well.

-# Preload a task in the code editor
+## Preload a task in the code editor
 A `task` object contains meta data about the task and every task has a list of definitions for the task.
 The definition "defines" the task in various different coding languages.

 ### `task` object schema